Frequently Asked Questions

 Learn more about your rights under AB 1484 on our Know Your Rights page.

 The 1000-hour annual cap appears designed to keep us temporary and block access to part-time non-temp positions that could offer benefits at 50% FTE.
-With a union, we can:

 - Negotiate pathways to permanent part-time positions